 Safety in medical care is increasingly drawing public attention almost in parallel with patients' awareness of their right.
-Japan has long been considered as non-litigious society but an alarming increase of the number of medical malpractice related litigations filed every year suggests a rapidly occurring transformation of both societal and atmosphere patients'

-attitude.
-MHLW has long taken a "hands-off" stance about medical malpractice and negligence on the basis that they are basically civil disputes, which should be settled among concerned parties.
+Japan has long been considered as nonlitigious society but an increase of the alarming number of medical malpractice related litigations filed every suggests year rapidly occurring transformation both societal atmosphere and patients' attitude.
+MHLW has long taken a "handsoff" stance about medical malpractice and negligence on the basis that they are basically civil disputes, which should be settled among concerned parties.
 However a series of serious accidents disclosed at major medical centers have prompted the government to intervene as a precautious measure.

-medical (1)Reporting system of errors/adverse events
+(1)Reporting system of medical errors/adverse events